Work at the Senate

 The Senate Administration is strictly non-partisan.
 It is divided into three sectors:

-Law Clerk and Parliamentary Counsel and Chief Parliamentary Precinct Services Officer
+Law Clerk and Parliamentary Counsel

 Provides specialized legal and legislative services to senators, such as advice on and assistance in the drafting of bills and other matters that fall within the legislative authority of Parliament.
 Provides corporate security services to the Senate and senators, as well as building operations and material management and production services, including room allocation and tenants services, mail delivery, cleaning and maintenance, installations and transportation services, committee support, printing and materiel management.
 Represents the Senate on all projects related to the Long Term Vision and Plan (LTVP) for the Parliamentary Precinct.